DanielEbert/Keycloak_OpenIDConnect/src/README.md

 npm run build
 ~~~

-The dependencies, which are installed with 'npm install' have a size of 2 GB.
+The dependencies, which are installed with 'npm install', have a size of 2 GB.
 For this reason, and because building locally is optional, the dependencies are not included in the Git Repo by default and have to be built manually.

 Then the containers can be created with:
 ```console
 docker-compose up --build
 ```
 or, if you have not pulled them from dockerhub already, they are build locally with 'docker-compose up'.

+### Original keycloak and postgres container images

+The keycloak and postgres container images are from [jboss/keycloak](https://hub.docker.com/r/jboss/keycloak/tags?page=1&ordering=last_updated) and [postgres](https://hub.docker.com/_/postgres), respectively.
+We are using and have uploaded the versions of these containers used by us during testing to our [dockerhub](https://hub.docker.com/u/danielebert00).
+The reason for this is that future keycloak and postgres versions might change e.g. the configuration and that could mean that our preconfigured keycloak in /postgres\_data won't work anymore.
+Furthermore, these vendors might delete older versions of their images and by reuploading them we make sure we still have a copy of them.

 ### Solved problem 1